saccharis/SACCHARIS_2/README.md

 WSL2 environment (SACCHARIS won't be able to know anything about virtual environments in your WSL environment) and should only be attempted by advanced users familiar with using a CLI, linux/WSL2, conda, bioconda, etc.

+#### Installation guides

+Step by step installation guides are available on the wiki: https://github.com/saccharis/SACCHARIS_2/wiki

 ### Beta installation

 #### Installation option 1: Conda CLI Install